as-bowley/portfolio/README.md

 A couple of improvements that I would like to make are;

-- More dynamic animations on the avatar on the hero section.
+- More dynamic animations on the avatar in the hero section.
 I've animated the eyes but would like to have been able to animate the head as well.
-I will look in to using SVG's for that in the future.
+I will look into using SVG's for that in the future.
-- I'd like to try the site using react-router and framer motion to try and re-create the transitions seen on [Rob Owen's](https://robbowen.digital/) personal site
+- I'd like to try the site using react-router and framer motion to try and re-create the transitions seen on [Rob Owen's](https://robbowen.digital/) personal site.

 ## How to install